civicrm/civicrm-user-guide/docs/email/reports-and-analysis.md

 **Tracked Opens** shows the number of people that CiviCRM thinks have opened the email *if you have chosen to track opens*.

+!!! info
-**Note:** In the world of email, there is no 100% reliable way of knowing when someone has opened an email.
+    In the world of email, there is no 100% reliable way of knowing when someone has opened an email.
 CiviCRM uses a trick that is common amongst mass mailers &mdash; it embeds a small image with a unique name in each email.
 When a client views the email and downloads the image, CiviCRM knows that they have read the email.
 Because this technique is common, to protect people's privacy, most email clients ask users to confirm whether they want to download images in emails.
 Hence your report really tells you the number of people who downloaded the images;
     the actual number of readers is higher than the number reported.
 Tracked opens statistics should be taken as indicative, rather than accurate.
 In our experience, a 30% reported opening rate can be considered good.
 This is obviously different for each organisation and each group you send emails to.

 Don't focus too much on the absolute numbers, but rather use them as a way of comparing different mailings you send.
 You might want to use them